course-dprep/airbnb-amenities-for-digital-nomads-barcelona/README.md

 According to research, the number of people working remotely almost doubled between 2019 and 2021.
 Moreover, in July 2022, remote work listings accounted for 17% of the total listings on LinkedIn.
 Although remote workers don't have a fixed place to work, they do need a place to stay and work for a certain period of time (usually for around a month or longer).
 Airbnb is the biggest platform to find long-term stays and is widely used among digital nomads.
 According to Airbnb, their 'Live anywhere on Airbnb' trial program aims to simplify the process of staying in an Airbnb for a longer time.
 Implementation of this program already accounted for a 22% increase in long-term bookings which are stays of over 28 nights or more.

-People that want to stay and work in an Airbnb for an extended period, may be looking for a room with specific amenities, which may also differ from normal stays.
-For instance, digital nomads appreciate having a separate bedroom, a fully equipped kitchen, and good WiFi.
-This project therefore investigates which amenities in specific are most important to Digital Nomads, and thus how landlords can respond to the increasing request for long-term rentals.
+People that want to stay and work in an Airbnb for an extended period, may be looking for a place with specific amenities, which may also differ from normal stays.
+For instance, digital nomads state to appreciate having a separate bedroom, a fully equipped kitchen, and stable WIFI.
+This project investigates in more specific which amenities are most important to digital nomads, and thus how landlords can respond to the increasing request for long-term rentals.

 ### Research question